Transpetro

-Petrobras Transporte S.A.
-(Transpetro) is the largest oil and gas transportation company of Brazil.
+Petrobras Transporte S.A., commonly shortened Transpetro, is the largest oil and gas transportation company of Brazil.
 Transpetro works with transportation and storage activities of oil and byproducts, ethanol, biofuels and natural gas.
 It is responsible for a network of more than 11000 km of oil and gas pipelines, connected to terminals and an oil tanker fleet (15 Ships by 100000 tons), in 2015.
+Transpetro's fleet consisted of 6 gas carriers, 16 oil tankers, 5 product tankers, and 9 shuttle tankers as of 2023.

 Transpetro, a fully owned subsidiary of Petrobras, was established on 12 June 1998, as per legislation (Act no. 9.478/1997) which restructured the oil sector in Brazil.
 In addition to Petrobras, Transpetro provides services to several distributing companies and to the petrochemical industry.

+History

+Transpetro was established by Law No. 9,478/1997 and was officially constituted on June 12, 1998.
+Starting from the year 2000, the company took over the operation of Petrobras' pipelines and terminals.

+In 2009, the São Paulo-Brasília Oil Pipeline, Brazil's largest polyduct, was inaugurated, and the Urucu-Coari gas pipeline became operational.

+In 2019, Transpetro was awarded the concession for the Belém do Pará Aquaviary Terminal for a period of 20 years.

+In 2022, a subsidiary named Transbel was established under Transpetro to manage the operations of the Belém Aquaviary Terminal.
+Transpetro won the lease for the BEL09 area, also for a duration of 20 years.

+Operations

+The company operates nationwide, with facilities in 17 states of Brazil.